 Despite lock down, restricting movement (these pesky crawlers con't care one jot), ramblers might end up in the woods, or even unknowingly neighboring a nest.

 Scientific name: Thaumetopoea processionea

 What does it affect?: oak species (species in the genus Quercus)

 Origin: Central Europe

-After last year's rather panicked taping off of trees, just what is the oak processionary moth?
+After 2019's rather panicked taping off of trees, just what is the oak processionary moth?

 The oak processionary moth is a species of moth with caterpillars that nest on oak trees (clue is in the name).
 The caterpillars are covered in small hairs which can cause health risks in humans (they are rather painful and can cause serious allergic reaction).